Toronet/Wallet/README.md

 ## How to use

-To get started with a local copy of the Toronet web dashboard, clone this repo or download the source code via Github above then rum these commands in the exact order.
+To get started with a local copy of the Toronet web dashboard, clone this repo or download the source code via Github then execute the following commands in the root of the project's terminal in the exact order given below.

 ```js
 npm install